ljm1400/cs320-f19-finalsurvey/README.md

 ## Issues Not Solved
 * Deleting a question in creating a survey will not reorder question numbers and cause issues unless deleting the last question in the list
 * Employee submitting survey may not see their survey move to completed at first, must refresh the page to see it update
-* Slider value value not default set, must move it at least once to set a value
+* Slider value is not default set, must move it at least once to set a value